 Over the next several quarters, we expect the development of our vaccines and therapeutics to be the primary focus of the Company.
-As part of our legacy operations, the Company remains engaged in limited patent licensing activities regarding its liquid biopsy platform, as well as in the area of encrypted audio/video conference calling.
+As part of our legacy operations, the Company remains engaged in limited patent licensing activities of its various patent portfolios.
 We do not expect these activities to be a significant part of the Company's ongoing operations nor do we expect these activities to require material financial resources or attention of senior management.

-Over the past several years, our revenue was derived from technology licensing and the sale of patented technologies, including revenue from the settlement of litigation.
+Over the past several years, our revenue was derived from technology licensing and the sale of patented technologies, including revenue from the settlement of litigation (during the nine months ended July 31, 2023, we derived approximately \$210,000 of revenue from these activities).
 We have not generated any revenue to date from our vaccine or therapeutics programs.
 In addition, while we pursue our vaccine and therapeutics programs, we may also make investments in and form new companies to develop additional emerging technologies.
 We do not expect to begin generating revenue with respect to any of our current vaccine or therapy programs in the near term.
 We hope to achieve a profitable outcome by eventually licensing our technologies to large pharmaceutical companies that have the resources and infrastructure in place to manufacture, market and sell our technologies as vaccines or therapeutics.
 The eventual licensing of any of our technologies may take several years, if it is to occur at all, and may depend on positive results from human clinical trials.